Michael-Elrod-dev/Pygame-Engine/README.md

 ## How to play
 1. Download the full repository<br>
+2. Make sure you have the software versions listed above
-2. Run the program from within its directory using the software listed above:
+3. Run the program with the following command:
 ```bash
 python3 Game.py
 ```